Justin Bieber: Argentina’s 2017 Attack Case Haunts Young Bieb’s Purpose Tour

 Justin Bieber’s 2017 Argentina attack case which originated from a bodyguard versus paparazzi skirmish in 2013 could also prejudice future proceedings in a couple of other charges against the Bieb in the United States.
 Strangely the Bieb has a history of violent assault, vandalism, and other petty crimes according to Heavy.

-Justin Bieber’s teen antics included smoking pot, vandalizing his neighbor’s home and having to pay $81,000 in repairs.
+Justin Bieber’s teen antics included smoking pot, vandalizing his neighbor’s home, and having to pay $81,000 in repairs.
 Bieber was also caught drag racing while under the influence of alcohol.
 In 2015 Bieber was found guilty in Civil Court of assaulting Toronto limousine driver Abdul Mohar.

 Just like the case in Argentina, Justin Bieber and his bodyguards have recently been accused of two 2016 American assaults, one in Cleveland Ohio and one in Los Angeles California.